Sorry, you need to enable JavaScript to visit this website.

 Use the slide over page contents menu or scroll down to see the different sections in this handbook.

-A full pdf version of the handbook can also be found in downloadable resources.
+A full PDF version of this handbook can also be found in the downloadable resources section.

 Introduction

-This version of the handbook contains the rules, syllabus and candidate information for NPPF step two legal examinations to be conducted online for 2023.
-It supersedes all previously published rules, syllabus documents and candidate handbooks.
+This version of the handbook contains the rules, syllabus and candidate information for NPPF step two legal examinations to be conducted online for 2025.
+It supersedes all previously published candidate handbooks.

-Candidates must make themselves aware of the 2023 version of the candidate handbook for online examinations.
-Any enquiries about the examinations should be made to the relevant force examinations officer in the first instance, not the College of Policing exams team directly.
+Candidates must make themselves aware of the 2025 version of the candidate handbook for online examinations.
+Candidates should direct any enquiries about the examinations to their force examinations officer in the first instance, not to the College of Policing exams team directly.

 Candidates should also ensure that they refer to the online examinations candidate guide for specific information relating to the examination itself and preparing for it.